 • Arrange the shrimp in a single layer and cook for 2 minutes.
 Flip and cook for an additional 2 minutes.

 • Separately, make the cilantro lime dressing.
-In a blender or nutribullet add greek yogurt, a bunch of cilantro, olive oil, lime juice, avocado, garlic cloves, green onion stalks and salt to taste.
+In a blender or nutribullet add greek yogurt, a bunch of cilantro, olive oil, lime juice, avocado, garlic cloves, green onion stalks, salt, and pepper to taste.
 Blend together until smooth.

 • In another bowl make your mango salsa.
 Dice mango, tomatoes, onions, and jalapeño, if using.
 Squeeze fresh lime juice and season with salt and pepper.